skyprolk/Audio-DFK/README.md

 https://user-images.githubusercontent.com/163408/233746957-f3bbe25f-c8f0-4570-97b1-1005e1b40cbe.mp4

 Truly we live in the future.
-It might take 50 tries to get a joke and it's probabably an accident, but all 49 failures are also *very* amusing so it's a win/win.
+It might take 50 tries to get a joke and it's probably an accident, but all 49 failures are also *very* amusing so it's a win/win.
 (That's right, I set a single function flag to False in a Bark and raved about the amazing new feature.
 Everything here is small potatoes really.)

 https://user-images.githubusercontent.com/163408/233746872-cac78447-8e87-49e7-b79b-28ec51264019.mp4